 After the terrible massacre at Jallianwala Bagh on 13th April, 1919, the Legislative Council of the government of India constituted the Hunter Commission to examine the mishap that occurred there.
-On that fateful day, at least a thousand people including women, children and the elderly died and another 1500 were injured, on the orders of General Dyer.
-The investigating committee was led by Lord William Hunter.
+On that fateful day, at least a thousand people including women, children and the elderly died, and another 1500 were injured, on the orders of General Dyer.
+Lord William Hunter led the investigating committee.
 The commission was formed on 29th October 1919.
 It convened in November and took testimony over a period of 46 days.

 Hunter Commission Members

 - Chairman – Lord William Hunter, ex- Solicitor-General